 - You may view your questions the assessment editing screen, along with the answer key shown below each question.

-- If you would like to delete a question, click the Remove link to the right of the question.
+- If you would like to delete a question, select Remove.

-- If you need to make a change to an existing question, click the Edit link to the right of the question.
+- If you need to make a change to an existing question, select Edit.

 Tip: An assessment must have at least one question, and the question must be worth greater than zero in order to add the assessment to the Gradebook.